In this guide we’ll take a look at the best drill bit sets for the UK market.

 What is a Drill Bit Made of?

-A key feature of drill bits is the material they are made of and therefore their relative strength and suitability for drilling into different densities of material.
+A key feature of the best drill bits is the material they are made of and therefore their relative strength and suitability for drilling into different densities of material.

 In a nutshell bits made from the softest metal are only suitable for drilling the softest materials.